dzufferey/psync/README.md

 However, we are still woking to improve the performance,

 The verfication part is in an early stages and currently only works on a small set of examples.
+Currently broken (while we move toward a more robust encoding of the mailbox w.r.t the cardinality constraints).

 ## Compiling